 Felony Drug Court

-Compared to the misdemeanor courts, there is a second type of diversion program called Felony Drug Court.
-That is available for certain individuals that do have prior offenses on their record, but their record has to be fairly limited and cannot involve serious felony offenses.
+Compared to the Misdemeanor courts, there is a second type of diversion program called Felony Drug Court.
+That is available for certain individuals that do have prior offenses on their record, but their record has to be fairly limited and cannot involve serious Felony offenses.
 If a person is unable to complete the Pretrial Intervention Program or has a prior drug offense on their record, they would be eligible for the Felony Drug Court Program, which is similar to the Misdemeanor Drug Court.
 Instead of 6 months in Misdemeanor Court, however, it would be 12 months of fairly intensive counseling and treatment.
 There are three phases in the Felony Drug Court in Ft.
 Lauderdale, overseen by the drug court judges in Fort Lauderdale.
 It is another means for the defendant to get through a completed Diversion Program that would result in the dropping of a felony drug case in Fort Lauderdale.
+Call our team today to learn more about diversion program options.